Tilar J. Mazzeo

-Tilar J. Mazzeo is a best-selling American-Canadian author and a literary and cultural historian.
+Tilar J. Mazzeo is an American-Canadian author and a literary and cultural historian.
 She is also a wine writer.

 Career

 Mazzeo was trained as an academic and professor of literary and cultural history.
 She completed her doctoral work at the University of Washington in Seattle, Washington, in 1999 with joint Ph.D.s in English and from the Program in Theory and Criticism.
 She was the Washington Scholar at Pembroke College, Cambridge, UK, from 1997 to 1998.

 Mazzeo has held previous teaching appointments at the University of Wisconsin, Oregon State University, and the University of Washington.
 Mazzeo was the Clara C. Piper Associate Professor of English at Colby College in Maine from 2004 until 2019.
 She was Professeure Associée in the Département de Littératures et Langues du Monde at the Université de Montréal in Canada from 2019 to 2022.
 From 2022 to 2023 she was a Public Scholar with the National Endowment for the Humanities.
 Mazzeo currently works full-time as an author.

 Mazzeo was the Jenny McKeon Moore writer-in-residence in the Creative Writing and English program at George Washington University from 2010 to 2011.
 She was the editor of digital scholarly editions at Romantic Circles from 2005 to 2019 and has been featured as a pre-eminent teacher of creative/narrative nonfiction with the Teaching Company / Great Courses.

 In 2006, she released her academic monograph Plagiarism and Literary Property in the Romantic Period.
 It was described by Charles McGrath of the New York Times as "smart and insightful and points out that eighteenth-century writers took a certain amount of borrowing for granted.
 What mattered was whether you were sneaky about it and, even more important, whether you improved upon what you took, by weaving it seamlessly into your own text and adding some new context or insight."
 Cited in a 2020 Guardian article on the Led Zeppelin copyright case verdict, Mazzeo's book was called a "seminal study of plagiarism in the Romantic period."
 Mazzeo continues to work in and lecture on intellectual property law in the international context, especially as related to appellation, geographic brand, and the wine industry.

 Her 2008 book The Widow Clicquot is a biography of Barbe-Nicole Clicquot Ponsardin, the eponymous founder of the champagne house Veuve Clicquot.
 The book was published in by HarperCollins.
 Described by the New York Times as a "sweeping oenobiography," it became a New York Times and San Francisco Chronicle bestseller and won the Gourmand Award for the Best Work of Wine Writing in the United States in 2009.
 The book was the basis for the 2023 major motion picture of the same name, directed by Thomas Napper.
 The role of the Widow Clicquot was played by Haley Bennett.
 The movie premiered at the Toronto International Film Festival.